 You should rely only on the information contained in this prospectus, including information incorporated by reference as described above, or any prospectus supplement that we have specifically referred you to.
 We have not authorized anyone else to provide you with different information.
 You should not assume that the information in this prospectus or any prospectus supplement is accurate as of any date other than the date on the front of those documents or that any document incorporated by reference is accurate as of any date other than its filing date.
 You should not consider this prospectus to be an offer or solicitation relating to the securities is not authorized.
-Furthermore, you should not consider this prospectus to be an offer or solicitation relating to the securities if the person making the offer or solicitation is not qualified to do so, or if it is unlawful for you to receive such an offer or solicitation.
+Furthermore, you should not consider this prospectus to be an offer or solicitation relating to the securities is not qualified to do so, or if it is unlawful for you to receive such an offer or solicitation.